Sam Jones (Australian politician): Personal life

-Sam Jones died in the Mater Hospital, Waratah to which he had been admitted after a stroke; he had previously been treated for a brain tumour.
+Sam Jones died in the Mater Hospital, Waratah to which he had been admitted after a stroke; he had earlier been treated for a brain tumour.
 A memorial ceremony was held at St Mark's Anglican Church, Islington.

-On 30 September 1960 Jones married Patricia Jones.
+On 30 September 1960, Jones married Patricia Jones.
 They had a three children.
 Jones was survived by Patricia and their daughter, Sandra Lea, and one of their sons, John William Jones.